-Alameda County vaccination rates by race/ethnicity as of March 24 show that Latinx, Black/African American and Asian residents are less likely to have been vaccinated compared to White residents.
+Alameda County vaccination rates by race/ethnicity as of April 7 show that Latinx, Black/African American and Asian residents are less likely to have been vaccinated compared to White residents.
 However, there is a large number of people for whom race/ethnicity is not recorded, and some data suggests that a large proportion of those people are Latinx.
-Full vaccination rates in smaller, higher income cities such as Piedmont are twice as high than the harder-hit cities of Oakland and Hayward.